GMNGjoy/FS25_ContractBoost/README.md

 ### Detailed explanation: `preferStrawHarvestMissions`
-This boolean (`true|false`) setting (default `true`) will prevent straw baling contracts from being created on `harvestReady` fields, indirectly allowing those fields to be available for harvesting contracts.
-This setting also prevents straw baling contracts from being created on `greenBig` field (one state before `harvestReady`), which the game allows for some odd reason.
-Having this setting on will still allow grass baling missions, and will still allow straw baling missions on harvested fields (which is a base game "feature").
+This boolean (`true|false`) setting (default `true`) will prevent straw baling contracts from being created on fields with the growth stage of `harvestReady`, or any earlier growth stage, indirectly allowing those fields to be available for harvesting contracts.
+Having this setting on will still allow grass baling missions, and will still allow straw baling missions on harvested fields (which is a base game "feature"), but the overall number of baling missions will appear to be very limted as the setting prefers harvesting over baling.
 NOTE: this will also affect fields that are enabled for straw that don't typically drop straw, when used alongside the Extended Straw Crops mod.

 ## Detailed Configuration Instructions (pre `1.0.3.0`)